v6d-io/v6d/docs/notes/key-concepts/objects.rst

             "typename": "vineyard::DataFrame"
         }

-From the above example of an object metadata you can see that and object is composed by certain sub objects and forms a hierarchical data model.
-An object consists of a set of blobs and a metadata tree that describes the semantic of those blobs.
+From the above example of object metadata, it is evident that an object is composed of various sub-objects, forming a hierarchical data model.
+Each object consists of a set of blobs and a metadata tree that describes the semantics of those blobs.

 .. tip::

-    Without the metadata, the blob set is just some memory pieces that have no meaningful explanation.
+    Without the metadata, the set of blobs would merely be a collection of memory pieces without any meaningful interpretation.

-See also :ref:`using-objects-python` to how to put Python objects to vineyard and get it back using the IPC clients.
+Refer to :ref:`using-objects-python` for a demonstration of how to put Python objects into vineyard and retrieve them using IPC clients.

 Separating metadata and payload
 -------------------------------

-The decoupling design of data payload and data layout above brings three benefits:
+The decoupling of data payload and data layout in vineyard offers three key advantages:

-1. The payload is stored locally in each vineyard instance, while the meta data is shared among all the vineyard instances across the cluster.
-This significantly reduces the costs to keep the distributed data consistent.
+1. Payloads are stored locally within each vineyard instance, while metadata is shared across all instances in the cluster.
+This significantly reduces the overhead of maintaining consistency for distributed data.

-2. It makes vineyard objects self-interpreted, since the meta data fully determines how the object should be resolved.
-This not only brings the consistency in semantics when sharing vineyard objects between different systems and different programming languages, but also allows users to store complex data structures in high-level abstraction, such as graphs in CSR model directly in vineyard, without serializing/deserializing the object every time saving/loading it from vineyard.
+2. Vineyard objects become self-descriptive, as the metadata fully determines how the object should be resolved.
+This not only ensures semantic consistency when sharing vineyard objects between different systems and programming languages, but also allows users to store complex data structures with high-level abstractions, such as graphs in CSR format directly in vineyard, without the need for serialization/deserialization every time the object is saved or loaded.

-3. It facilitates the exploiting of data-aware scheduling techniques, e.g., when we process a graph in vineyard, we can easily access the meta tree of the graph to see how large each partitioned fragment is without touching the real vertices and edges of the graph, as such, we can assign precise amount of computation resources for each fragment to achieve overall performance enhancement.
+3. This design enables the exploitation of data-aware scheduling techniques.
+For example, when processing a graph in vineyard, we can easily access the metadata tree of the graph to determine the size of each partitioned fragment without accessing the actual vertices and edges.
+As a result, we can allocate precise amounts of computational resources for each fragment, leading to overall performance improvements.

-In particular, for the meta data and methods of vineyard objects, vineyard employs two design choices:
+Vineyard employs two design choices for the metadata and methods of its objects:

-1. The composable design on vineyard objects to facilitate distributed data management;
+1. A composable design for vineyard objects, which facilitates distributed data management;

-2. The extensible design on methods of vineyard objects to enable flexible data sharing between different computation systems with nearly zero extra development cost.
+2. An extensible design for object methods, enabling flexible data sharing between different computation systems with minimal additional development cost.

 Data model
 ----------